pvdvreede/edifact_parser/README.md

 *It does NOT do any validation of the document whatsoever.* This is up to you to implement from its return value.

+## Requirements

+This library has been tested with Ruby MRI 1.9.2 and Ruby MRI 1.9.3, so these are currently the only supported Ruby versions.
+You are welcome to try it with other versions and let me know if it works.

 ## Installation

 ```